 “This book significantly redefines the U.S. sentimental tradition, unsettling conventional understandings of the relationship between sentimentality, religious discourse, and antislavery work.
 Pelletier’s new model of American literary history places the notion of apocalyptic fear at the heart of the antislavery movement.
-I am certain that no scholar will able to talk about sentimentality and abolition during the antebellum period without referencing Apocalyptic Sentimentalism.”
+I am certain that no scholar will be able to talk about sentimentality and abolition during the antebellum period without referencing Apocalyptic Sentimentalism.”

 —Arthur Riss, author of Race, Slavery, and Liberalism in Nineteenth-Century American Literature